Home > Resources > Practical information > 5 tips for practising active listening

 Share this page :

-All communication rules are based on a simple principle: getting a message across.
+All the rules of communication are based on a simple principle: getting a message across.
 In the case of work teams, this communication involves calm and open dialogue.
 But you need to know how to listen to each other.
 Here are 5 tips for practising active listening, the key to successful communication.

 Illustration of the practical sheet on active listening